DocsSession ReplayiOS (Beta)

 Overview

-Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.
+Mixpanel Session Replay is the fastest way to understand the whole picture about your customers and make better product decisions, by combining quantitative and qualitative user insights.

 Availability

-Currently, iOS Session Replay is in invite-only Alpha access for customers on our Enterprise plan.
+Currently, iOS Session Replay is in invite-only Beta access for customers on our Enterprise plan.

-For any questions about Session Replay or iOS Alpha access, please reach out to your Account Manager.
-Note: as our Alpha program is early access, our functionality may have bugs and cause crashes.
+For any questions about Session Replay or iOS Beta access, please reach out to your Account Manager.
+Note: as our Beta program is early access, our functionality, including data masking features, may have bugs and cause crashes.
 Be sure to test thoroughly before enabling in production.

 Quick Start Guide